 The Rugby World Cup is contested every four years between the top international teams.
 The tournament was first held in 1987, when the tournament was co-hosted by New Zealand and Australia.
-In 2019, the tournament will be held in Japan.
+In 2019, the tournament was held in Japan, where the Springboks won the title for the third time.
+RWC 2023 will take place in France.

 The winners are awarded the Webb Ellis Cup, named after William Webb Ellis, the Rugby School pupil who, according to a popular legend, invented rugby by picking up the ball during a football game.